 Orders of protection, like all other legal proceedings, are matters of public record that are available to landlords, employers, creditors, and the public at large.
 Anyone can see that an order of protection was filed against you.
 For that to change, you will need an attorney’s help.

-If a ex parte order or a full order of protection has been issued against you, or if you are charged with any crime of domestic violence in Missouri, protect your freedom and your future, and contact a Jefferson County domestic violence attorney as quickly as possible.
+If an ex parte order or a full order of protection has been issued against you, or if you are charged with any crime of domestic violence in Missouri, protect your freedom and your future, and contact a Jefferson County domestic violence attorney as quickly as possible.